felixlu/awesome-stars/topics.md

 ## chatgpt

+- [LiLittleCat/awesome-free-chatgpt](https://github.com/LiLittleCat/awesome-free-chatgpt) - 🆓免费的 ChatGPT 镜像网站列表，持续更新。List of free ChatGPT mirror sites, continuously updated.
+- [juzeon/poe-openai-proxy](https://github.com/juzeon/poe-openai-proxy) - A wrapper that lets you use the reverse-engineered Python library poe-api library as if it was the OpenAI API for ChatGPT.
+You can connect your favorite OpenAI API based apps to this proxy and enjoy t
+- [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
+- [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API. 🔥
+- [akl7777777/ShellGPT](https://github.com/akl7777777/ShellGPT) - **ShellGPT is a free chatgpt client, now Supported online search.no need for a key, no need to log in.Multi-node automatic speed measurement switch,Long text translation with no word limit, AI graphic
+- [ztjhz/BetterChatGPT](https://github.com/ztjhz/BetterChatGPT) - An amazing UI for OpenAI's ChatGPT (Website + Windows + MacOS + Linux)
+- [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
+This is a replication project for the typescript version of xtekky/gpt4free
 - [songquanpeng/one-api](https://github.com/songquanpeng/one-api) - OpenAI 接口管理 & 分发系统，支持多种渠道包括 Azure，可用于二次分发管理 key，仅单可执行文件，已打包好 Docker 镜像，一键部署，开箱即用.
 OpenAI key management & redistribution system, supports English UI.
 - [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3
 - [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI